- Take Me To the Water!

 To schedule a volunteer or teacher training workshop in your community, please contact Theresa Stabo, Aquatic Resources Educator, 608-266-2272.
 We need a minimum of 8 to 12 adult participants, depending on location, to hold a workshop.

-While workshops are planned throughout the year, we don't have any scheduled right now.
 Check back often to learn about changes to the schedule, or sign up for GovDelivery for alerts to new opportunities.
 Look for the "envelope" icon at the bottom of this page.

 Look for us at teachers’ conferences and other professional conventions.
 They are typically held in the spring and fall.
 Check back often to learn about changes to the workshop schedule or sign up for GovDelivery for alerts to new opportunities.
 Look for the "envelope" icon at the bottom of this page.

 No fishing rod?
-No problem!
+No problem.
 We have fishing equipment you can borrow at several DNR offices and state parks and facilities.
-There is no charge to borrow the equipment -- just enjoy your day fishing in Wisconsin and return the equipment in the condition you received it (or better!) so that the next person can enjoy it.
+There is no charge to borrow the equipment -- just enjoy your day fishing in Wisconsin and return the equipment in the condition you received it (or better) so that the next person can enjoy it.

 Check out the fishing equipment contacts page for information on who to contact to find out exactly what kind of gear is available near you.
 If you have general questions about the tackle loaner program contact Theresa Stabo, 608-266-2272.